shawn-vision/shawn-vision.github.io/_ai4science/3_physics_ai.md

 ---

-### What this enables
+### What this framework enables

-- **Reduced-order emulators** that remain closed under evolution
+- **Reduced-order system emulators** that remain closed under evolution
-- **Validated closures** with confidence bounds and stability guarantees
+- **Validated physical closures** with uncertainty bounds
-- **Regime-aware simulation** (including extremes and rare transitions)
+- **Regime-aware simulation**, including extremes and rare transitions
-- **Real-time ensemble generation** for rapid stress testing and decision support
+- **Real-time ensemble generation** for stress testing and decision support
-- **Open benchmarks + APIs** for reproducible science and operational transition
+- **Interpretable system identification**, not black-box prediction

 ---

 ### Science → operations

-We aim to deliver not only methods, but **transition-ready prototypes** co-developed with agency and mission partners—designed for reliability, interpretability, and deployment.
+Generative emulators provide a pathway from fundamental modeling to operational use.

 <div style="
   background: #F1FAFF;